 The result was that the ventromedial prefrontal cortex showed no significant difference in activity when the can of Pepsi flashed and when the yellow flashing light cued the squirt.

-Coca Cola Group MRI
+Coca-Cola Group MRI

-The process, timing and drink delivery was exactly the same as the Pepsi group and exactly the same as the anonymous group, but the brain activity was very different.
+The process, timing and drink delivery were exactly the same as the Pepsi group and exactly the same as the anonymous group, but the brain activity was very different.
 When the machine flashed the can of Coke, the knowledge of the brand invoked much stronger brain responses than when the generic light flashed.
 The reward-centre of the brain lit up in multiple places with the flashing Coke can, but not after the generic yellow cue, despite it being the same drink.